 As our community grows and evolves, so too should our support for our libraries.
 I support creating a library district because now is the time to provide financial stability and independence for our libraries so that they can thrive.
-A library district is similar to that of a “school district”.
-It is not governed by the city or county and generates its funding from a mil-levy (property tax) within the boundaries of the district.
-Some ask why we need a library district since here are only a few city and/or county-wide services that qualify to have their own tax supported districts, including utilities, fire departments, and school districts.
+A library district is similar to that of a school district.
+It is not governed by the City or County and generates its funding from a mil-levy (property tax) within the boundaries of the district.
+Some ask why we need a library district since there are only a few City and/or County-wide services that qualify to have their own tax supported districts, including utilities, fire departments, and school districts.
 Reasons include budgetary stability, money saved in the General Fund, and an increased pool of paying residents who support our libraries.

 Here are the reasons why I support creating a library district: